chris-ali/j6dof-flight-sim/README.md

 ##Libraries
 -This program makes use of the Apache Commons Math libraries to do the numerical integration (Runge-Kutta) necessary to make the program tick.

--The Guava library contains *HashBasedTable.java* which can be used as a 2D look-up table

 -In addition, the jFreeChart libraries are used to graph the simulation states after the simulation stops.